andy-gooden/deep-reinforcement-learning/p2_continuous-control/README.md

 # Project 2: Continuous Control

-### Project Details
+## Project Details

 For this project, we worked with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 ![Trained Agent][image1]

+#### Rewards
 In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+A reward of +0.1 is provided for each time step that the agent's hand is in the goal location.
 Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

+#### State and Action Space
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 For this project, two separate versions of the Unity environment were provided: